A Landlord’s Guide to Renting Out a Home

 - Do you own any pets?

-Set up your payment portal
+Set up your payment portal.

 When putting the lease together you’ll need to let your tenant know how rent is to be paid.
 As a landlord, you can generally choose which forms of payment you are willing to accept, but it must be written into the lease.
 For example, you may choose not to accept cash or personal checks.
 You also need to establish not only when rent is due every month, but also how rent can be paid, whether it is by mail, placed in a drop-off box or via a payment portal.

 Many landlords are opting to accept payments via online payment portals.
 These are becoming more commonplace as landlords discover the reliability they offer in terms of collections.
 Some platforms are free for landlords to use, while others offer more robust features for a nominal fee.
+Including this information in the lease packet for a new tenant will make sure you’re both on the same page.

 The bottom line